chopov1/AlgorithmsFA22/README.md

 # Algorithms Portfolio

->My name is Mack Pearson-Muggli and this repo contains code for my Algorithms class at columbia college
+>My name is Mack Pearson-Muggli and this repo contains code for my Algorithms class at Columbia College.
 ___

 ### Sorting Algorithms